Pashtun cuisine

-Some of the popular Pashtun dishes, from left to right: 1.
-Mutton grilled kebab (seekh kabab); 2.
-Palao and salad; 3.
-Tandoori chicken; and 4.
-Mantu (dumplings).
-The Pashtun cuisine includes a blend of Central Asian, South Asian and Middle Eastern cuisines.
+Some common Pashtun dishes, from left to right: 1.
+Mutton grilled kebab (seekh kabab); 2. palao and salad; 3. tandoori chicken; and 4. mantu (dumplings).
+Pashtun cuisine includes a blend of Central Asian, South Asian and Middle Eastern cuisines.
 Most Pashtun dishes are traditionally non-spicy.

-Pashtun cuisine (پښتنۍ خواړه) or Afghan cuisine refers to the cuisine of the Pashtun people and is covered under Afghan, and South Asian cuisines.
-It is largely based on meat dishes including mutton, beef, chicken, and fish as well as rice and some other vegetables.
+Pashtun cuisine (پښتنۍ خواړه) refers to the cuisine of the Pashtun people and is covered under Afghan, Central Asian and South Asian cuisines.
+It is largely based on meat dishes including mutton, beef, chicken, and fish, as well as rice and some other vegetables.
 Accompanying these staples are dairy products (yogurt, whey, cheeses), various nuts, local vegetables, and fresh and dried fruits.
-Peshawar, Kabul, Bannu, Quetta, Kandahar and Mardan are centers of Pashtun cuisine.
+Peshawar, Kabul, Herat, Bannu, Quetta and Mardan are centers of Pashtun cuisine.